Let’s dive in.

-Removing valuable components like CPUs and discrete graphics hardware and selling them either as a lot or individually can help recoup some costs from hardware that would otherwise be written off for a loss.
+Removing valuable components like CPUs and discrete graphics hardware and selling them either as a lot or individually can help recoup some costs from hardware.
+Costs that, in short, would otherwise be written off for a loss.

 Tip 3 – Compliance Has Costs, Too

 The labor and oversight necessary to properly dispose of retired equipment can add significant costs to an already losing proposition.

 Engaging the services of an e-waste recycling specialist is an excellent way to turn a costly and labor-intensive disposal process into another opportunity to recover some of the hardware‘s initial costs.

 Tip 4 – Flipping the Switch

 It’s also important to realize that servers aren’t the only major components of a data center that are beginning to see a shorter replacement cycle.

 That is forcing many data center managers to refresh networking equipment at a pace that would have been unheard of a few years ago.

-Unlike servers, though, switches don’t reach end-of-life status right away, which means that they retain plenty of resale value over longer periods of time.
+Unlike servers, though, switches don’t reach end-of-life status right away.
+This means that they retain plenty of resale value over longer periods of time.

-Networking equipment resales will also likely be a more frequent occurrence going forward, as data centers switch to commodity hardware and greater use of server-based routing solutions.
+Networking equipment resales will also likely be a more frequent occurrence going forward.
+Especially as data centers switch to commodity hardware and greater use of server-based routing solutions.

 Recap – An Evergreen Resource

-What’s more, building resale or recycling procedures into equipment replacement planning can change the entire equation for data center managers that are trying to balance staying ahead of the curve with not breaking the bank.
+What’s more, building resale or recycling procedures into equipment replacement planning can change the entire equation for data center managers.
+This is important when they are trying to balance staying ahead of the curve with not breaking the bank.